XTCDo/QuiXML/README.md

 **Make sure that you use a completely separate folder for QuiXML usage, you might accidentally overwrite other important `.xml` files!**
 ## Tags
 ### Regular tags
-Type the name of your tags and indent them with spaces if they should be nested inside another tag
+Type the name of your tags and indent them with spaces if they should be nested inside another tag.

 **Example**